-STROHAL added the first kind of interpretation himself; in HILBERT there is not a single syllable about an interpretation by "ordinary geometry."
-STROHAL nevertheless has the nerve to connect an objection to HILBERT's method with this arbitrarily added explanation: "If one, say, proves the consistency of HILBERT's axioms by interpreting its "points", "lines", "planes" as points, lines, planes of EUCLIDean geometry whose consistency is established, then one presupposes ... that these objects are already defined elsewhere" (p.
+Strohal added the first kind of interpretation himself; in Hilbert there is not a single syllable about an interpretation by "ordinary geometry."
+Strohal nevertheless has the nerve to connect an objection to Hilbert's method with this arbitrarily added explanation: "If one, say, proves the consistency of Hilbert's axioms by interpreting its "points", "lines", "planes" as points, lines, planes of Euclidean geometry whose consistency is established, then one presupposes ... that these objects are already defined elsewhere" (p.
 130).

-In sum one gets the impression that STROHAL, out of a resistance against the methodological innovation which is given by the formal standpoint of axiomatics compared with the contentual-conceptual opinion, rejects the acceptance of HILBERT's standpoint instinctively.
+On the whole one gets the impression that Strohal, out of a resistance against the methodological innovation given by the formal standpoint of axiomatics compared with the contentual-conceptual opinion, rejects the acceptance of Hilbert's standpoint instinctively.

-STROHAL exhibits this behaviour, however, not only against HILBERT's axiomatics, but also against most of the independent and important thoughts that recent science has contributed to the present topic.
+STROHAL exhibits this attitude, however, not only against HILBERT's axiomatics, but also against most of the independent and important thoughts that recent science has contributed to the present topic.
 This spirit of hostility is expressed in the book under review not only by how it divides praise and criticism, but even more in the fact that essential achievements, considerations and results are simply ignored.
-For instance (as already mentioned earlier), STROHAL passes over the famous investigation of HELMHOLTZ, which concerns the present topic in the closest sense, in complete silence, and likewise over KANT's doctrine of spatial intuition.
-And as to the strict mathematical proof of the independence of the parallel axiom from the other geometrical axioms, STROHAL presents this as if it were still an unsolved problem: "This question will finally be clarified only if one shows that no consequence of the other postulates can ever collide with a denial of the parallel postulate" (p.
+For instance (as already mentioned earlier), Strohal passes over in complete silence the famous investigation of Helmholtz, which concerns the present topic most closely, , and likewise Kant's doctrine of spatial intuition.
+And as to the strict mathematical proof of the independence of the parallel axiom from the other geometrical axioms, Strohal presents this as if it were still an unsolved problem: "This question will finally be clarified only if one shows that no consequence of the other postulates can ever be in conflict with the denial of the parallel postulate" (p.
 101).
-And this statement cannot be explained by ignorance for, as can be seen from other passages, STROHAL knows of KLEIN's projective determination of measure [Maßbestimmung], and is also familiar with POINCARÉ's interpretation of non-Euclidean geometry by spherical geometry within EUCLIDean space (from a review by WELLSTEIN).
-The explanation instead is to be found in STROHAL's oppositional emotional attitude, who refuses to appreciate the significance of the great achievements of recent mathematics.
+And this statement cannot be explained away by ignorance for, as can be seen from other passages, STROHAL knows of KLEIN's projective determination of measure [Maßbestimmung], and is also familiar with Poincaré's interpretation of non-Euclidean geometry by spherical geometry within Euclidean space (from a review by Wellstein).
+The explanation instead is to be found in Strohal's oppositional emotional attitude, which refuses to appreciate the significance of the great achievements of recent mathematics.

-A novice reader can thus only receive a distorted picture of the development of geometrical science from STROHAL's book.
-Those who are informed about the present state of our science might take STROHAL's failed enterprise, in view of the various methodological tendencies that work together in it, as an opportunity to think through the principal questions of axiomatics anew.
+A naive reader can thus only receive a distorted picture of the development of geometrical science from Strohal's book.
+Those who are informed about the present state of our science might take Strohal's failed enterprise, in view of the various methodological tendencies that work together in it, as an opportunity to think through anew the fundamental questions of axiomatics.